ilvix/Subscription-service/readme.md

 ## Usage

-- Copy all files from directory to your server folder.
+- Move files to main directory.
 - Open your project in Browser.
 For local server usually it is `http://localhost/`
 - To access Admin panel at the end of URL type `/admin.php`